This is a wrapper function for applying normalise,

 Value

-, containing the data in df
+A database, containing the data in df within the

 inferred database schema.